Awards

 Each year, ASHG recognizes outstanding members of the human genetics and genomics community with its seven annual professional awards.
 Nominations are collected from members each spring and winners are recognized at the ASHG Annual Meeting.

-AJHG Trainee Award and HGG Advances Early Career Investigator Awards
+AJHG Award for Outstanding Trainee Publication and HGG Advances Award for Outstanding Early Career Publication

 Each September, the editorial board of The American Journal of Human Genetics selects two trainee-authored articles published in AJHG in the previous year that best represent outstanding scientific contributions to the field of human genetics.
-These two authors are awarded the AJHG Trainee Award with a monetary award of $1,000 and a plaque.
+These two authors are awarded the AJHG Award for Outstanding Trainee Publication with a monetary award of $1,000.
 The editorial board of Human Genetics and Genomics Advances also selects two junior investigator-authored articles published in HGGA for recognition.
 Winners are announced in October.

 Qualifying trainee abstract authors will be asked to indicate interest during the abstract submission process.

-ASHG offers the Trainee Awards for Excellence in Human Genetics Research (formerly known as the Charles J Epstein Trainee Awards for Excellence in Human Genetics Research) awards for predoctoral and postdoctoral trainees.
+ASHG offers the ASHG Award for Trainee Research Excellence (formerly known as the Charles J Epstein Trainee Awards for Excellence in Human Genetics Research) awards for predoctoral and postdoctoral trainees.
 These merit-based awards recognize highly competitive abstracts submitted and presented at the ASHG Annual Meeting.
 A listing of this year’s semi-finalist and finalists will be available in September.
-Winners are selected at the Annual Meeting and announced in November
+Winners are selected at the Annual Meeting and announced in November.

 Resource-Limited Travel Awards